openblocks-dev/openblocks/docs/data-sources/connect-to-databases/elasticsearch-3.md

-# Big Query
+# DynamoDB

-Big Query is a fully managed cloud-based data warehouse offered by Google Cloud Platform that provides high-speed querying and interactive analysis of large datasets using SQL-like queries.
+DynamoDB is a fully managed NoSQL database service offered by Amazon Web Services (AWS) that provides fast and predictable performance with seamless scalability, making it ideal for applications with high scalability requirements.

 ## Prerequisites

-* Get Big Query database connection parameters from the database owner.
+* Get DynamoDB database connection parameters from the database owner.
 * Refer to [IP allowlist](../configure-ip-allowlists.md) to add IP addresses of Openblocks to your allowlist (if needed).

-## Connect to Big Query data source
+## Connect to DynamoDB data source

 Follow the steps below: